yui-mhcp/ocr/README.md

 | Classes   | Dataset   | Architecture  | Trainer   | Weights   |
 | :-------: | :-------: | :-----------: | :-------: | :-------: |

-Models must be unzipped in the `pretrained_models/` directory !
+Models must be unzipped in the `pretrained_models/` directory!

 The pretrained `CRNN` models come from the [EasyOCR](https://github.com/JaidedAI/EasyOCR) library.
-Weights are automatically downloaded given the language or the model name, and converted in `keras` !
-The `easyocr` is therefore not required, while `pytorch` is required for weights loading (for convertion).
+Weights are automatically downloaded given the language or the model name, and converted to `keras`!
+The `easyocr` library is therefore not required, while `pytorch` is required for weights loading (for conversion).

 The pretrained version of EAST can be downloaded [from this project](https://github.com/SakuraRiven/EAST).
-It should be placed in `pretrained_models/pretrained_weights/east_vgg16.pth` (`torch` is required to convert the weights : `pip install torch`).
+It should be placed in `pretrained_models/pretrained_weights/east_vgg16.pth` (`torch` is required to convert the weights: `pip install torch`).

 ## Installation and usage

-Check [this installagion guide](https://github.com/yui-mhcp/yui-mhcp/blob/main/INSTALLATION.md) for the step-by-step instructions !
+See [the installation guide](https://github.com/yui-mhcp/blob/master/INSTALLATION.md) for a step-by-step installation :smile:

+Here is a summary of the installation procedure, if you have a working python environment :
+1. Clone this repository: `git clone https://github.com/yui-mhcp/ocr.git`
+2. Go to the root of this repository: `cd ocr`
+3. Install requirements: `pip install -r requirements.txt`
+4. Open the `ocr` notebook and follow the instructions!

-## TO-DO list :
+## TO-DO list:

 - [x] Make the TO-DO list
 - [x] Convert the `CRNN` architecture / weights from the `easyocr` library to `tensorflow`